 6).
 Remove the interstate ban on purchasing a handgun.
 If I can purchase a rifle or shotgun in any state of the union, then why can I not purchase a handgun in any state?
 This is another chink made in the armor of our “right to keep and bear arms”, just another infringement, and must be repaired by deregulating/eliminating the restrictions on the interstate purchase of handguns.

 So, we have a lot of ground to recover, ground that has been lost to gun-grabbing, liberal politicians who have no respect for our God-given, inalienable, constitutional right to keep and bear arms.
-I will not only NOT GIVE AN INCH on the Second Amendment, but I will be the point of the spear in TAKING BACK what we have lost and help to ensure we never lose it again!
+I will NOT give an inch on the Second Amendment, and I will be the point of the spear in taking back what we have lost and help to ensure we never lose it again.